Growing sugar crystals is a fun STEM activity which you can do with common household supplies.

-I did this activity with three different dens (DS, LC, and ZM) when they were working on this badge.
+I did this activity with three different dens (DS, LC, and ZM) .
 They really enjoyed it.
 When making the crystals, make sure they keep adding sugar until it really won’t dissolve anymore and it will be successful.

 How are sugar crystals formed?